Catherine's Church, Chernihiv

 St. Catherine's Church was built in the Cossack period and is distinguished by its five gold domes in the Ukrainian Baroque style.
-It can be found at the entrance to Chernihiv and is included as part of the historical reserve of “Ancient Chernihiv“.
+It can be found at the entrance to Chernihiv and is included as part of the historical reserve of "Ancient Chernihiv".
 It is one of the main architectural landmarks of the city.
 The church was erected in honor of the Chernihiv regiment of Cossacks who had shown heroism and bravery during the storming of the Ottoman fortress of Azov.

 History

 St. Catherine's Church was built in honor of the heroism of the Chernihiv regiment of Cossacks who took part in the assault on the Ottoman fortress of Azov in 1696 under the command of Chernihiv colonel Yakiv Lyzohub.
 The church was dedicated in 1715 in honor of St. Catherine, who had been respected in Ukraine for a long time.
 St. Catherine's Church has not been subject to great changes over time.
 In 1837 the narthex was added to the western façade of the church and the bell tower was erected in 1908.
 Both were taken apart during the church's restoration.
 The church suffered damage in World War II from 1941-1943, when the roofs and the tops of domes were burned.
 The restoration works were carried out in two phases: 1947-1955 and 1975-1980.

 St. Catherine's Church is the greatest monument of the Ukrainian (Cossack) renaissance of the 17th-18th centuries which has remained in an authentic state.
 It produced a decisive influence on the development of Ukrainian church architecture of the 18th century and still plays the role of city building in the historical party of the city.

 In spring 1990 a group of Chernihiv Cossacks renewed their activity that had been suppressed by the Soviet authorities in 1933.

-In 1992 the Cossack Orthodox community of St. Catherine’s Church was officially registered by the State and in 1994 it was recognized as “a successor of the appropriate right and duties“ of the previous community.
+In 1992 the Cossack Orthodox community of St. Catherine's Church was officially registered by the State and in 1994 it was recognized as "a successor of the appropriate right and duties" of the previous community.
 On April 2, 1995 the Cossacks Orthodox community was taken under the protection of the patriarch of Kyiv and all Rus–Ukraine Volodymyr (Romaniuk).

-On April 5, 2006, the church building was transferred to the possession of St. Catherine’s Church Cossacks Orthodox community.
+On April 5, 2006, the church building was transferred to the possession of St. Catherine's Church Cossacks Orthodox community.

-On May 22, 2008, Saint Nicolas’ Day, according to the decision of the Supreme Court of Appeal of Ukraine, the legality of transferring St. Catherine's Church to the believers of the Ukrainian Orthodox Church of Kyiv Patriarchy was confirmed.
+On May 22, 2008, according to the decision of the Supreme Court of Appeal of Ukraine, the legality of transferring St. Catherine's Church to the believers of the Ukrainian Orthodox Church of Kyiv Patriarchy was confirmed.